Business growth through collaboration

-- Financial benefits - for example, the ability to boost domestic or export sales, to tender for larger contracts or cut costs by sharing resources.
+- financial benefits - collaboration can boost your domestic or export sales, enable you to tender for larger contracts or cut costs by sharing resources

-- Human capital - for example, the ability to develop employees' skills and capabilities, safeguard jobs, increase employment and encourage staff motivation.
+- human capital - collaboration can increase your ability to develop employees' skills and capabilities, safeguard jobs, increase employment and encourage staff motivation

-- Physical capital - for example, the ability to share facilities, resources, equipment and raw materials.
+- physical capital - collaboration can enable you to share facilities, resources, equipment and raw materials

-- Intellectual capital - for example, the ability to tap into combined expertise, knowledge and capabilities.
+- intellectual capital - collaboration can allow you to tap into the combined expertise, knowledge and capabilities

 Business networks may provide member companies with access to resources that would otherwise be beyond the scope of a single business.
 Individual businesses can face several limitations when trying to compete in global markets.
 This may include scale and expertise.

 Through successful business collaboration, companies can often complement each other and specialise in different areas to compete in markets usually beyond their individual reach.

 Collaboration vs competition

 In collaborative working, communication and information sharing between partners is essential.
-However, this doesn't mean that it requires you to give up all your business 'know-how'.
+However, this doesn't mean you have to give up all your business 'know-how'.